 While fat in general plays an important part in a healthy diet, the kind of fat in your food – either saturated or unsaturated fat – is something to consider when preparing snacks and meals.

-Often spoken of as ‘bad’ fats and ‘good’ fats respectively, saturated and unsaturated fats are present in many of the foods we eat.
-Understanding the differences between the two types, where they can be found, and their potential impact on the body can help you make healthy choices as you cook and shop.
+Saturated and unsaturated fats are present in many of the foods we eat.
+Understanding the differences between the two types, which foods are the main sources, and the potential impact of these fats on health can help you make better choices as you cook and shop.

 Saturated and unsaturated fats are different kinds of fat, found in different amounts in different foods.
-While full fat dairy products and meats (as well as many processed foods like cakes and biscuits) are high in ‘bad’ saturated fat, great sources of ‘good’ unsaturated fat include nuts, seeds, and vegetable oils.
+While full fat dairy products such as butter and cheese and fatty and processed meats (as well as many baked and processed foods like cakes and biscuits) are high in saturated fat, good sources of unsaturated fats include nuts, seeds, and vegetable oils*.

-One of the most relevant aspects of the difference between these types of fat is in the impact they have on the body.
-So which kind of fat is better for you?
+One of the most relevant aspects of the difference between these types of fat is in the impact they can have on health.

 Saturated vs. unsaturated fat

 Replacing saturated fats with unsaturated fats in the diet has been shown to lower blood cholesterol – one of the risk factors in the development of heart disease**.
 In the UK on average we currently eat more saturated fat than is recommended.